 10. Research Ethics.
-One of the goals of this course is to get you to work with fairly real and local data.
-In many cases, this data will be public data that will not present ethics issues.
+One of the goals of this course is to get you to work with real data.
+In some cases, this data will be public data that will not present ethics issues.
 However, if you are considering obtaining or generating non-public data, you will want to consider carefully how your data will be handled and published.
-In that case, we may have to go through SFU's ethics approval process.
+In that case, we will go through SFU's ethics approval process.

 If your group is interested in working with this type of data, please talk to me about it as soon as possible so we can begin the approval process.
 Some information on research that requires ethical review is available here.
+In particular, you will have to complete the TCPS 2: CORE-2022 tutorial.

 - 11. Software.
 Your optimization models will not be easy to solve, so you will need to access to current mathematical software.
 This will be arranged with the instructor, using educational software licences. - 12.
 Typesetting.
-LATEX is recommended for simple conversion to journal submission. - 13.
+LaTeX is recommended for simple conversion to journal submission.
+In particular, I suggest using Overleaf.
+SFU has an institutional subscription, which you can use by including your institutional (SFU) address as an address on your account. - 13.
+Overleaf blogs.
+Once the groups are formed they should post brief notes summarizing their discussions and progress on a blog on Overleaf.
+Scribe duties will rotate between the members, and blog entries will be included as part of your assessment. - 14.
 Questions.
 Questions are encouraged in class and out.